dsofe/lit_notes/repo/review-nonemployer-firms-2022.md

 &#10148; **40% of firms work as independent contractors for other businesses or agencies.**

 &#10148; **17% of firms perform gig work (e.g., Uber driver, freelancer).**

+&#10148; **Smaller firms, compared to larger firms (37% v.
+16%), were more likely to be in poor financial condition at the time of the survey.**

+&#10148; **28% of firm owners reported collecting unemployment insurance (in the previous year).**

+&#10148; **Data on firms' use of financial services from specific providers.**

+&rarr; *Financial services providers (not mutually exclusive; firms may have multiple accounts):*
+&ensp;&ensp; (i.e., % of firms using financial services from each of these providers is...)
+  - Large bank, 48%
+  - Small bank, 34%
+  - Credit union, 20%
+  - Business financial services company, 11%
+  - Online lender (e.g., OnDeck, PayPal), 11%
+  - Firm does not use financial services, 6%
+  - Finance company (e.g., mortgage companies, investment funds), 4%
+  - Other, 4%
+  - Alternative financial source (e.g., payday lender, check cashing), 2%
+  - CDFI, 2%

+&#10148; **When seeking loans, lines of credit, and cash advances from banks or nonbank lenders (in the previous year), smaller firms, compared to larger firms, were less likely to be approved for financing (31% v.
+47%) and were more likely to be denied (51% v.
+30%).**

 &#10148; **Among firms that did not apply for financing (in the previous year), White-owned firms were more likely to have had sufficient funding, while firms owned by people of color were more likely to have been debt averse or discouraged by their chances of approval:**